- Docs

 Site Administrator

-Site administrators, a type of user, have the most powerful level of access to your site.
-Users who are site administrators can manage everything within your Files.com site including users, data, settings, and logs.
-For this reason, the best practice is to limit the site administrators for your site to only the users who require that level of access.
+Site Administrators have the most powerful level of access to your site.
+Users who are Site Administrators can manage everything within your Files.com site; there are no restrictions on the types of records that Site Administrators can change.
+For this reason, the best practice is to limit the Site Administrators for your site to only the users who require that level of access.

-Site administrators for a site can connect to the site's child sites.
-When they connect, those users will have the same level of access to the child site as a site administrator.
+Site Administrators for a parent site can connect to all its child sites.
+When they connect, those users will have the same level of access to the child site as a Site Administrator.

 Group Admin